Hazelcast Powers Real-Time Fraud Detection

 |Why Most Datastores Fall Short||Why Hazelcast Is Ideal|

 Most data stores are complex and costly to scale according to demand.
-Many data stores cannot be installed to scale without operator intervention, this is an essential feature for systems that wish to operate cost effectively within on-demand cloud environments.
+Many data stores cannot be installed to scale without operator intervention.
+This is an essential feature for systems that wish to operate cost-effectively, including in on-demand cloud environments.

 For real-time analytics on large volumes of data, NoSQL and RDBMS solutions suffer from latency issues because data must first be written to the database before the additional business-critical processing can be performed.

 Most NoSQL architectures have single processes for writes and other processes for backups.
 Worse still, during times of failure for these write processes, the system will block further updates until a new write process is elected.
 This means blocking writes on the entire data set.
 Introducing sharding to solve these issues results in highly complex topologies.

 |Every process in a Hazelcast cluster is responsible for handling a portion of the main data and backups, there is no single master in a Hazelcast cluster, meaning that processes can be dropped without blocking writes to entire data sets.|